Illinois State hosts Eastern Kentucky after Pence’s 20-point game - WTOP News

 Normal, Illinois; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: Illinois State hosts Eastern Kentucky after Ty Pence scored 20 points in Illinois State’s 72-65 win against the Furman Paladins.
+BOTTOM LINE: Illinois State hosts Eastern Kentucky after Ty Pence scored 20 points in Illinois State’s 72-65 win over the Furman Paladins.

-The Redbirds have gone 3-0 at home.
-Illinois State is second in the MVC in rebounding averaging 36.3 rebounds.
-Brandon Lieb leads the Redbirds with 5.5 boards.
+The Redbirds have gone 3-0 in home games.
+Illinois State ranks sixth in the MVC with 8.9 offensive rebounds per game led by Chase Walker averaging 2.0.

 The Colonels have gone 0-3 away from home.
-Eastern Kentucky has a 0-6 record against opponents over .500.
+Eastern Kentucky ranks ninth in the ASUN shooting 31.8% from 3-point range.

-Illinois State’s average of 8.5 made 3-pointers per game this season is just 0.2 fewer made shots on average than the 8.7 per game Eastern Kentucky gives up.
-Eastern Kentucky averages 15.7 more points per game (81.7) than Illinois State allows to opponents (66.0).
+Illinois State scores 78.9 points per game, 5.7 fewer points than the 84.6 Eastern Kentucky allows.
+Eastern Kentucky averages 10.6 made 3-pointers per game this season, 4.2 more made shots on average than the 6.4 per game Illinois State allows.

 TOP PERFORMERS: Johnny Kinziger is shooting 36.1% from beyond the arc with 1.6 made 3-pointers per game for the Redbirds, while averaging 12.3 points.
 Ty’Reek Coleman is shooting 55.2% and averaging 13.6 points.

 Montavious Myrick is scoring 13.0 points per game and averaging 6.6 rebounds for the Colonels.
-Juan Cranford Jr. is averaging 11.1 points and 2.9 rebounds.
+Juan Cranford Jr. is averaging 11.1 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.